-- 2.1.1 OCC Local Transport Plan (LTP), 'Connection Oxfordshire', has been developed to ensure the County's transport systems support housing and economic growth, the transition to a low carbon economy and protect and enhance Oxfordshire's environment. - 2.1.2 As detailed in Paragraph 98 of the Local Transport Plan, to ensure that the impacts of construction are mitigated as far as possible OCC would:
+- 2.1.1 OCC Local Transport and Connectivity Plan (LTCP), was adopted in July 2022 and has been developed to ensure the County's transport systems support housing and economic growth, the transition to a low carbon economy and protect and enhance Oxfordshire's environment. - 2.1.2 OCC's Freight and Logistics Strategy was also adopted in July 2022 and expands on the highlevel policies within the LTCP regarding freight movement.
+The strategy states that major developments require the preparation of a Construction Logistics Plan (CLP) in order to "reduce the impact construction has on local communities in relation to congestion, pollution and noise". - 2.1.3 Full CLPs require: